When I was a kid, I tried talking to my parents about money. I was told that I needed to focus on school and let the parents focus on the money.

 But they’ve feasted for decades because no one talked about it.
 Vanguard got flak early on because they were too cheap.
 Then word of mouth spread about how index funds were fine, how actively managed funds sucked, and now look at where we are.
 Billions upon billions of dollars are in index funds.
 That’s millions upon millions of advisory fees not being earned.

 There are laws that prevent companies from doing this in the reverse.
 If companies got together and agreed not to compete, they could be investigated for price-fixing!
 That’s how important communication is.

 Debt is debt.
 It’s how much you owe.
 But it’s also so much more…

 People in debt are bad right?
 Except for mortgages.
 And car loans, because you need a car to get to work.
 And student loans… because, well, education is good.
 And debt related to medical expense.
 Because debt is better than dead.

 Listen — we all have debt.
-For some, it’s high interest credit card debt.
-For others, it’s lower interest rate mortgage or a student loan.
+For some, it’s high-interest credit card debt.
+For others, it’s a lower interest rate mortgage or a student loan.
 But it’s still debt.

 Bottom line: You owe someone else money.

 When talking about debt is taboo, it keeps people more in debt.
 Alcoholics Anonymous works because of the support system.